-NON-LICENSURE PROGRAMS
+NON-LICENSURE PROGRAMS:

-Early Childhood Education (Bachelor of Arts) with a minor in an additional program of study (Psychology suggested)

-Early Childhood Education minor

-Education minor

-Outdoor Leadership Minor

-Physical Education Minor

-Public Health Minor
+Elementary Education minor Education minor Outdoor Leadership Minor Physical Education Minor Public Health Minor

 A more detailed description of each teacher education program is available in the Hurie Teacher Education Center's Teacher Education Handbook.
 Each program offered meets or exceeds the requirements of the Arkansas Department of Education.
 Students need to understand, however, that any changes made by the Arkansas Department of Education affecting teacher licensure will overrule any teacher education policy or teacher education program cited in this catalog.
 The Hurie Teacher Education Center must make certain that Ozarks' teacher education programs are current with Arkansas Department of Education policy.